Abby263/ML-with-Python-Most-Common-Errors-/README.md

-This repository contains the most commonly occuring errors in any Machine Learning Project.
+This repository contains the most commonly occuring errors in any Machine Learning Project using Python.
 I have also provided the best possible way to debug them